Modifying Layers

 4. You can also change the “stroke”, or outline color, or, by setting Stroke style to “No line”, remove it all together.

-When changing color, if you want to make your map in Black & White, change the Color Model from RGB to CYMK.
+If you want to make your map in Black & White, change the Color Model from RGB to CYMK.
 Then set everything but K to 0.
-You can also color sample by changing to the eye-dropper tab.
+You can also color sample from the eye-dropper tab.

 Categorized Symbology